selimkuzucu/ULC-CENG502/README.md

 [2] dividemix - thanks for the implementation
 [3] kendall and gal
 [4] gal and ghahramani
+[5] mixmatch

 # Contact
-Please don't hesitate to ask any questions!
+Please don't hesitate to ask any questions and correct me if I made any mistakes with the implementation!

 Selim Kuzucu - selim686kuzucu@gmail.com